 A buyer’s market refers to a real estate market where the housing supply exceeds demands.
-In this type of market, the buyer has the advantage because they are able to negotiate a low price more aggressively.
+In this type of market, the buyer has the advantage because they’re able to negotiate a low price more aggressively.

-- Get more house for your money with lower purchase prices
+- Get more house for your money, thanks to lower purchase prices